petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-identity-management-and-sso/configuring-sso-and-idp.md

 ## SAML

 The Security Assertion Markup Language (SAML) protocol is another type of single sign-on standard that is supported by Liferay.
 Instead of managing separate usernames and passwords just for Liferay, a service that provides SAML authentication can provide one login for many services.
 Many popular SAML authentication services can be integrated with Liferay.
-See [authenticating with SAML] to learn more.
+See [authenticating with SAML](https://learn.liferay.com/web/guest/w/dxp/installation-and-upgrades/securing-liferay/configuring-sso/authenticating-with-saml) to learn more.

-To use a SAML authentication service, you simply add a SAML identity provider (IdP) service to Liferay.
+To use a SAML authentication service, add a SAML identity provider (IdP) service to Liferay.
 This configuration is available under the _SAML Admin_ tool in Liferay.

 ![Add a SAML IdP service in Liferay.](./configuring-sso-and-idp/images/02.png)